Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Maintenance

 \section{Maintenance}

 In software development, maintaining high-quality code and ensuring efficient maintainability rely on several key practices, including code review, code clone detection, and refactoring.
 Code review involves the systematic examination of source code by peers to ensure quality, correctness, and adherence to coding standards.
 It helps identify bugs early, promotes knowledge sharing, and improves overall code reliability.
 Code clone detection focuses on identifying and managing duplicated code fragments, which, if left unchecked, can increase maintenance overhead and introduce inconsistencies.
 Detecting clones enables better code reuse and helps prevent redundant changes.
 Refactoring refers to the process of restructuring existing code to enhance its internal structure and readability without altering its external behavior.
 It improves maintainability, reduces complexity, and facilitates future development.
+However, refactoring can disrupt code history~\cite{niu2024rat} and influence tasks such as bug localization~\cite{niu2023rat} and defect prediction~\cite{niu2025refactoring}.
+Therefore, it is essential to thoroughly understand the role and impact of refactoring.